samhowes/opinion/docs/story/results.md

 ## The dashboard goes down again

 Josh changed something that broke the automated release.

 Sam logs into the server to find that Josh toggled a setting that the automation depended on.
 Sam toggles the setting and redeploys.

-# Post-mortem
+# Final Results

-Sam spends the rest of the day writing a report to the CFO and doing a post mortem on the mistakes Josh made, and why they cost the finance department an entire day of productivity on a critical day of the month.
+Sam spends the rest of the day On-Call for the CFO to mitigate the many issues that resulted.
+Sam's day is wasted, and Josh's mistake caused the finance department to lose money.

 > **Bob awards Sam $10K in a spot-bonus for successfully following process and putting out a fire**